-The book has three characters Dad, Boys, Crow, and each have a voice.
+The book has three characters Dad, Boys, and Crow, and each has a voice.

-Dad was visited one day by Crow after the recent sudden death of his wife.
-Dad was in his own grief, as were Boys.
+Crow visited Dad one day after the recent sudden death of his wife.
+Dad was in his grief, as were the Boys.

-Four or five nights after she died, Dad is reflecting on the “organisational fakery of my days”… feeling “hung-empty.”
+Four or five nights after she died, Dad reflects on the “organisational fakery of my days”… feeling “hung-empty.”
 “Being at the epicentre grants a curiously anthropological awareness of everybody else… I felt it would be years before the knotted-strong dream of other people’s performances of woe for my dead wife would thin enough for me to sense any black space again… I thought in support of myself, everything has changed, and she is gone, and I can think what I like.”
-Dad was about to be visited by Crow “I won’t leave until you don’t need me anymore.”
+Dad was about to be visited by Crow.
+“I won’t leave until you don’t need me anymore.”

-The story reflects on grief, returning to work, changes in the family dynamic as new roles are learnt, and how vulnerabilities connect the characters to one another.
-The story was a compelling read as each of the characters turned in to their behaviour in the aftermath of the death and to their relationship with the other.
+Grief is the thing with feathers that reflects on grief, returning to work, changes in the family dynamic as new roles are learnt, and how vulnerabilities connect the characters.
+The story was compelling as each character turned into their behaviour in the aftermath of the death and their relationship with the other.

 A touching moment in the story was a letter from Dad to Dearest Boy when he signed off the ending “Are you being good?
-Don’t worry about doing stuff or not doing stuff, it doesn’t matter.”
-This seems to address the issues around the behaviour as the boys wanted to remember their mother.
-The boys reflections on deliberate behaviour that evoked a reaction from their father, that was as it was when their mother was alive, “defined by it, sizeable chunks of cracking on, then greater sink-holes of melancholy.”
-The deep yearning and searching, ageing her, wondering if they would die the same age as her, they wondered “we hope she likes us.”
+Don’t worry about doing or not doing stuff; it doesn’t matter.”
+This seems to address the issues around the behaviour, as the boys wanted to remember their mother.
+The boy’s reflections on deliberate behaviour evoked a reaction from their father, as it was when their mother was alive, “defined by it, sizeable chunks of cracking on, then greater sinkholes of melancholy.”
+The deep yearning and searching, ageing her, wondering if they would die the same age as her, they asked, “we hope she likes us.”

 Dad addresses the common desire from others to “move on.”
-“Moving on as a concept, is for stupid people, because any sensible person knows grief is a long-term project.
+“Moving on as a concept is for stupid people because any sensible person knows grief is a long-term project.
 I refuse to rush.
-The pain that is thrust upon us let no man slow or speed or fix.”
+The pain thrust upon us lets no man slow, speed, or fix.”

-There is much to love about this book of poem and prose of the three characters Dad, Boys, Crow and of the transition of raw acute grief to the acceptance of the grief as enduring part of the being, after loss of a significant person and relationship.
+There is much to love about this book of poems and prose of the three characters Dad, Boys, and Crow and the transition from raw acute grief to the acceptance of the suffering as an enduring part of the being, after the loss of a significant person and relationship.
 It has a balance of raw vulnerability and humour.